sentenial/developer-docs/pages/prodOpenBanking/ob_paymentstatuses.md

     </tr>
     <tr>
       <td><code class="highlighter-rouge">SETTLEMENT_REJECTED</code></td>
       <td>The settlement has not been completed and won’t be in future.
-This is a Final status; the merchant should not ship goods.</td>
+The merchant should not ship goods however this payment may be retried, if required.</td>
        <td>No</td>
-      <td>Yes</td>
+      <td>No</td>
       <td>Yes</td>
       <td><a href="ob_whpaymentrejected.html">PaymentRejected</a></td>
     </tr>
     <tr>
       <td><code class="highlighter-rouge">PAYMENT_RECEIVED</code></td>
-      <td>The settlement amount has been credited to the merchant’s Nuapay account.</td>
+      <td>The settlement amount has been credited to the merchant’s Nuapay account.
+Only possible if the merchant has a Nuapay account.</td>
        <td>No</td>
        <td>No</td>
       <td>Yes</td>